 Susie saw Barry across the room.
 She turned with a sigh and blinked away a tear as she fingered the silver chain he’d given her the previous month.

 For a more detailed explanation of this concept of show, don’t tell, please check out my article on the subject.

 Adverbs can weaken your writing.
 They also tell the reader something rather than allowing him to experience it.
 So, it’s good to use adverbs sparingly.
 Instead, use strong verbs to show the reader what is happening.

 Instead, use something like this:

 John yawned and closed his eyes.
-“I’ll do it later,” he murmured.
+“I’ll do it later,” he said.

 Keep your language real